Frequently Asked Questions

 • Cookies: We use cookies only to set and preserve user preferences and user rights.
 In order to benefit from all but the most basic public features, you must enable cookies.

-All applications have been tested in Firefox.
-We highly recommend all users upgrade to the latest release of Firefox, available from Mozilla.
+All applications are tested in Firefox, and we highly recommend that all users upgrade to the latest release of Firefox (available from Mozilla).
 Most of Arctos should work most of the time in most other browsers.
 Let us know if you have trouble accessing this site in your browser, and we’ll fix it if we can.

-A: Because they work.
+A: Because they work with a VPD structure.
 We’ve tried many other solutions along the way.
-Oracle is rock-solid and stable, and allows us to do things like share/control data via VPDs, maintain current data to our query environments, and sleep at night.
-ColdFusion is a very robust rapid development environment that fits our programming style perfectly while providing very close to 100% uptime and reliability.
-On a more practical level, implementing an open-source solution would necessitate hiring at least one additional person to mange software, while compromising stability and security.
+PostgreSQL is open-source, used globally and is stable.
+Further, it gives us the flexibility to develop new innovations without high financial costs while allows us to do things like share/control data via VPDs, maintain current data to our query environments, and sleep at night.
+ColdFusion with Lucee (Java-enabler) is used for front-end interface.
+We use it because it’s a robust rapid development environment that fits our programming style perfectly while providing very close to 100% uptime and reliability.

 Q: What about security and backups?

-A: Arctos has multiple levels of security.
-A lightweight application security package controls access to forms, while Oracle partitions data by user, roles, and context, and provides auditing.
-Incremental backup logs are maintained on mirrored disks, and daily backups are maintained in 3 geographically separate secure locations.
+A: Arctos has multiple levels of security through its collaboration with the Texas Advanced Computing Center (TACC).
+A lightweight application security package controls access to forms, while the database partitions data by user, roles, and context, and provides auditing.
+Incremental backup logs are maintained on mirrored disks, and daily backups are maintained in three geographically separate secure locations.